-Over time Fellows will be drawn from a diversity of backgrounds, experience and nations, both from the academic community of educators and scholars and from a wide-range of practitioners and professionals with direct experience in conflict resolution, including government and military officials, diplomats, labor negotiators, political leaders, NGO and civic leaders, and unaffiliated individuals.
+Fisher Fellows will be appointed by the Dean of the Law School for terms of either one or two academic years and will be drawn from a diversity of backgrounds from both the academic community of educators and scholars and from a wide range of practitioners and professionals with direct experience in conflict resolution.